 Most of the work involved in developing applications for Android will be performed using the Android Studio environment.
-The content and examples in this book were created based on Android Studio version 4.1 using the Android 11.0 (Q) API 30 SDK which, at the time writing are the current versions.
+The content and examples in this book were created based on Android Studio Arctic Fox 2020.3.1 using the Android 11.0 (R) API 30 SDK which, at the time of writing, are the current versions.